 Lake Land College Head Coach

-Completing his third year at Lake Land College, Coach Nelson’s team had another record-setting season, concluding with a second straight appearance at the NJCAA Division 1 National Championship.
-Since moving into the head coaching position at Lake Land College in 2009, Coach Nelson’s teams have won two Great Rivers Athletic Conference (GRAC) and two NJCAA D1 Region 24 Tournament championships.
-During that time, Nelson was twice named the GRAC and the NJCAA Region 24 Coach of the Year.
-In his three years as the Head Softball Coach at Lake Land, his teams have a combined record of 138 wins and 30 losses.
+Completing his fourth year at Lake Land College, Coach Nelson’s team had another record-setting season, concluding with a third straight appearance at the NJCAA Division 1 National Championship.
+Since moving into the head coaching position at Lake Land College in 2009, Coach Nelson’s teams have won three Great Rivers Athletic Conference (GRAC) and three NJCAA D1 Region 24 Tournament championships.
+During that time, Nelson was three named the GRAC and the NJCAA Region 24 Coach of the Year.
+In his four years as the Head Softball Coach at Lake Land, his teams have a combined record of 190 wins and 37 losses.

 Year in and year out, Coach Nelson’s teams are known for their ability to produce offensively, consistently finishing among the best in the nation for batting average and on-base percentage.
 In his tenure at Lake Land College as the offensive coach, his teams have had an impressive combined team batting average of .374.